What are your application deadlines?

 Can I apply for admission to your graduate program after your application deadline?

 No, your on-line application with Geosciences must be complete and submitted by the deadline.
-However, is permissible for some application materials such as official GRE scores and letters of recommendation to arrive a week or two after that date.
+However, is permissible for some application materials such letters of recommendation to arrive a week or two after that date.

 How many graduate students do you admit each year?

 Our graduate program is highly competitive.
-We received 200 applications for Fall 2016.
+We received 160 applications for Fall 2019.
 While the number of offers we make varies each year, we usually make offers of admission to 40 or fewer MS and PhD applicants.
 We maintain application files for one year.
-Applicants may request their application file be forwarded for reconsideration during the next application year.

 How many international students do you admit?